Modern Middlewares for Automated Vehicles: A Tutorial: Fundamentals

 \begin{enumerate} \item The bandwidth bottleneck in modern vehicles is a significant challenge, as current \acp{IVN} have limited capacity to handle the data demands of advanced perception systems in \acp{AV}.
 This limitation requires more efficient data transmission methods to support increased bandwidth requirements.

-\item With the addition of numerous \acp{ECU} to support new vehicle functions, the wiring complexity within vehicles has increased.
+\item With the addition of numerous \acp{ECU} to support new vehicle functions, the complexity of wiring within vehicles has increased.
 This increase in complexity not only makes maintenance more challenging, but also contributes to more complicated vehicle architectures, negatively affecting performance and reliability.

 \item Ensuring low deterministic latency in \acp{IVN} is critical, especially in the context of highly concurrent computations, and large traffic volumes, such as sensor data.
 The requirement for deterministic latencies poses a challenge, necessitating improved \ac{IVN} management and data prioritization strategies.